Saint John Vianney Seminary (Minnesota): Last Chance Mass

 Last Chance Mass is an outreach offered by the seminary to the students of the University of St. Thomas and the surrounding community.
-Every Sunday night at 9pm, Mass is offered in the SJV chapel to the general public by the rector of the Seminary, with refreshments following.
-It was originally for the football players of the University of St. Thomas.
+Every Sunday night at 9:00 PM during the academic year, Mass is offered in the SJV chapel to the general public by a priest of SJV's formation staff with refreshments following.
+It was originally established for the football players of the University of St. Thomas.

 Caruso's Crew

 When Coach Glenn Caruso took over the University of St. Thomas football team in 2008, he approached the men at the seminary and asked them to come and cheer on the Tommies at football games, as not many people attended them due to their losing record.
 Since then, the men of SJV have been some of the most active fans for the football team, attending every home game.
 A subgroup of the seminarians, called "Caruso's Crew", dress up as hard hat workers and paint on faux moustaches.
 The crew carry large tools made of cardboard and duct tape (a hammer, saw, wrench, and lunch box).
 This group has been known to travel hundreds of miles to attend away games.